 - 1. Select Channel Configuration in the Configuration Manager window.
 The Channel Configuration dialog box appears. - 2.
-Select the tab for the channel you want to modify.

-3. Select an appropriate channel type: MPEG Player/Recorder, MPEG Player, or MPEG Recorder.
-Depending on the channel type, different codec or encoder/decoder information is displayed below the configuration tree.

-Video quality and crosspoints remain the same after changing channel type.
+Select the tab for the channel you want to modify. - 3.
+Select an appropriate channel type.
+Depending on the channel type, different codec or encoder/decoder information is displayed below the configuration tree. - Video quality and crosspoints remain the same after changing channel type.